takahirojin/gbr.vim/README.md

 * Press `c` to create a new branch.
 * Press `cc` to create and switch a new branch.
 * Press `C` to create and switch a new branch from refs/heads/branch-name
+* Press `m` to rename a branch. as same as "-m" options
 * Press `d` to delete a branch. as same as "-d" options
 * Press `D` to delete a branch. as same as "-D" options
 * Press `q` to close branch list.